-For example, if you're retiring in the next one to two years, it might not be the right time to put all of your savings into a highrisk investment.
-You may be better off choosing something like a cash account or bonds that will protect the bulk of your money, while putting just a small sum into a more growth-focused option such as shares.
+If you're retiring, for example, in the next one to two years, it might not be the right time to put all of your savings into a high-risk investment.
+You may be better off choosing something like a cash account or bonds that will protect the bulk of your money, while putting just a small sum into a more growthfocused option such as shares.